-Long-term mortality risk low after cerebral vein thrombosisJuly 12th, 2012 in Diseases, Conditions, Syndromes
+Long-term mortality risk low after cerebral vein thrombosisJuly 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- For patients who survive a cerebral vein thrombosis (CVT), the long-term risk of mortality and recurrent venous thromboembolism (VTE) seems to be low, according to a study published in the July issue of the Journal of Thrombosis and Haemostasis.